RealShocky/ComBadge/CODE_OF_CONDUCT.md

 ## Contact

-If you have any questions, concerns, or suggestions regarding this Code of Conduct, please contact [INSERT CONTACT INFORMATION HERE].
+If you have any questions, concerns, or suggestions regarding this Code of Conduct, please contact mark.varkevisser@execs.com

 Thank you for your commitment to upholding these standards and contributing to a positive and inclusive community environment.